aerospike/aerospike-client-python/doc/query.rst

         Set a filter on the record bins resulting from :meth:`results` or \
         :meth:`foreach`.

+        If this method is called more than once on the same query instance, a :py:exc:`~aerospike.exception.ClientError` exception will be raised.

         If a selected bin does not exist in a record it will not appear in the *bins* portion of that record tuple.

     .. method:: where(predicate[, ctx])